frktsc/customer-churn-analysis/README.md

 ## Building the Docker Image

-To build the Docker image for the Bank Marketing App, use the following command:
+To build the Docker image for the Customer Churn App, use the following command:

 ```bash
 docker build -t myapp .